 <small> tags smaller.
-Same for The RSS reader I use, Reeder and Pocket.
+Same for Pocket and the RSS reader I use, Reeder.
 In my previous version (with nested spans) Pocket hid the whole

 .sidenote component.
 But now that I use

 <label>, it’s all good.
-Chrome’s (sidenote: Jeez Chrome, how is this still experimental?! ) reader mode adds some superfluous linebreaks, but doesn’t remove any content.
+Chrome’s (sidenote: The experiment ended shortly after I published this post and Chrome no longer has a reader mode at all. ) reader mode adds some superfluous linebreaks, but doesn’t remove any content.
 Mobile Safari’s reader view hides the sidenote content, but the label remains, so there’s still a readable main article.

 There are some issues remaining with this solution though:

 - If you do an in-page search (Ctrl+F/CMD+F in your browser) for a something that’s part of the sidenote content when the sidenote content is hidden (because of a narrow viewport), the browser scrolls to something that’s not visible.
 Like, hey here’s what you’re looking for, but I’m not showing it to you.